piyuesh23/jquery_carousel/README.txt

   NOTE:
      a.
 Module ships with only one default theme named as default.
-You can create as many themes as needed using the hook explained under What this module Provides#3.
+You can create as many themes as needed using the hook explained under Features#3.
      b.
 You must add a selector value in the selector field coming up in settings form.
 This is the class that the carousel's markup gets wrapped with & the configs done get applied to.